 Take a clear, honest assessment of your injuries.
 Adrenaline masks pain, so take a moment to decompress and analyze your condition.
 Answer any questions asked of you carefully, and think before you speak.
 Check the officer’s information to make sure that it is accurate and comprehensive.

 After the initial steps are completed, you have a lot more to take care of, including attending to your injuries and dealing with your insurance company.
-If there were injuries sustained by either party, it may be in your best interest to contact a Wilmington personal injury lawyer.
+If there were injuries sustained by either party, it may be in your best interest to contact a Wilmington car accident lawyer.
 Insurance companies are not in the business of handing out more money than absolutely necessary, and you may be facing an expensive road to recovery.
-A good injury attorney can help ensure that you are able to pay your bills and focus on your recovery.
+A good auto accident attorney can help ensure that you are able to pay your bills and focus on your recovery.

 For more useful tips, check out Clarke Speaks’ free book, The North Carolina Auto Injury Book: Including 20 Secrets to Maximize Your Claim.
 Clarke, the founder of Wilmington’s Speaks Law Firm, used to defend insurance companies.
 Because of this inside information, he knows how to fight for the compensation you deserve.
-If you’ve been injured in a Wilmington auto accident and are seeking legal advice with your North Carolina auto claim, call Clarke today at 910.341.7570 for a free consultation.
+If you’ve been injured in a Wilmington auto accident and are seeking legal advice with your North Carolina auto claim, call Clarke today at 910-341-7570 to schedule a free consultation.